 At its heart, customer relationship management is simply an effort to better market your products based on shoppers’ preferences.
 Collecting basic customer information and data allows businesses to reward loyalty, stay in direct communication, remarket, and gain valuable feedback.

-Of course, the internet and the big data revolution has given retail CRM a more insidious reputation.
+Of course, the internet and the big data revolution have given retail CRM a more insidious reputation.
 Indeed, some of it is creepy.
 And a couple of the big players have in part ruined it for the rest of us.
-But in reality most efforts by businesses to collect customer data are mutually beneficial: it increases your business’s sales and improves the shopping experience for your customers.
+But in reality, most efforts by businesses to collect customer data are mutually beneficial: it increases your business’s sales and improves the shopping experience for your customers.

 So let’s break this topic down into three parts:

 - The type of customer data that businesses should collect